Skip to content

 In Claude Code, a subagent is a .md file in .claude/agents/ (project-scoped) or ~/.claude/agents/ (user-scoped) (Sub-Agents docs).
 Check agents into version control.

-Route narrow tasks to cost-efficient models (Haiku), reserving capable models (Sonnet) for complex work (Anthropic: Building Effective Agents; see Anthropic's Effective Agents Framework for a full pattern map).
+Route narrow tasks to cheaper models (Haiku) and keep capable models (Sonnet) for complex work (Anthropic: Building Effective Agents; see Anthropic's Effective Agents Framework for the full map).
 Claude Code's Explore subagent defaults to Haiku for read-only search (Sub-Agents docs):

 ---